Robustness Analysis of Video-Language Models Against Visual and Language Perturbations: Robustness Benchmarks and Evaluation

 We use two video-language datasets for our experiments: MSRVTT \cite{msrvtt} and YouCook2 \cite{youcook2}. \textbf{MSRVTT} is a video captioning dataset which consists of 10,000 clips with an average length of 10 seconds each.
 These videos show a variety of activities that can be organized into 20 categories.
 We follow JSFusion \cite{yu2018joint, miech2020end, videoclip} which randomly samples 1K clip-text pairs as test data for evaluation. \textbf{YouCook2} is a task-oriented cooking dataset with 2000 long untrimmed videos from 89 cooking recipes.
 Each video is annotated with captions with provided temporal boundaries, allowing each video to be split into a set of clips.
 There are 3,305 test clip-text pairs from 457 videos for evaluation.

 Captions in the MSRVTT and YouCook2 dataset are quite different.
 YouCook2 has no indication of gender with phrases comprising 2x more nouns compared to MSRVTT while MSRVTT has a more uniform distribution of words with an increased vocab size of 568 more unique words.
 Videos in MSRVTT and YouCook2 are also different where YouCook2 are long, complex activities split into clips with temporally bounded annotations.
-The test dataset will have multiple clips from the same video while all test clips in MSRVTT are from different videos.\textit{ This means the distributions between the two datasets are different and may result in different observations. }
+The test dataset will have multiple clips from the same video while all test clips in MSRVTT are from different videos.
+This may make clips less distinguishable when compared to clips from MSRVTT. \textit{ This means the distributions between the two datasets are different and may result in different observations. }

 We apply 90 visual perturbation to the test videos, 31 or 35 text perturbations to the captions, and 66 visual and text combined perturbations for creating robustness benchmarks \textbf{YouCook2-P} and \textbf{MSRVTT-P}.
 YouCook2-P does not have gender-related perturbations because of no reference to gender in their captioning, therefore only 31 text perturbations are used.
 MSRVTT-P consists of 90,000 videos and 35,000 captions resulting in 2,766,000 video-text pairs.
 YouCook2-P consists of 41,130 videos split into 301,500 clips and 103,850 captions, resulting in 9,266,100 clip-text pairs.